Book Appointment Now

 Bariatric Surgery in Mexico: Complete Guide for Medical Tourists, Costs, and Safety Standards

-Our network connects you with board-certified surgeons across Mexico’s leading bariatric hubs.
-Each facility is verified for JCI, SRC, or CSG accreditation.
-Below, you’ll find cost comparisons, procedure details, safety standards, and recovery timelines.
+Our network connects you with board-certified surgeons across Mexico’s leading bariatric hubs, each verified for accreditation and double board certification from CMCG and CMCOEM.
+Below, you will find cost comparisons, procedure details, safety data sourced from ASMBS and IFSO, recovery timelines, and answers to common questions about weight loss surgery in Mexico.

 What Is Bariatric Surgery in Mexico?